fredrrom/DPLL/README.md

 #### A simple implementation of the resolution-based DPLL SAT solving algorithm in Python.

 ### Syntax
-Propositional formulas are provided in conjunctive normal form.
+Propositional formulae are provided in conjunctive normal form.
 Conversion from logical to program syntax is done as follows:

 |  Logical | Program                  |
 |----------|--------------------------|